Xiphereal/FlowTaskManagement/README.md

 ![Uses cases of a task management application](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Xiphereal/SGjsdfgklj/refs/heads/trunk/Docs/UseCases.puml)

+Actors definition:

+- Stakeholder: anyone interested in the project.
+- Product owner: the role responsible for having the final word on product related decisions.
+- User: anyone using the project manager application.

 > [!NOTE]
 > These are a beforehand sketch of the ideal use cases.
 Not all are, nor will be, implemented.